rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_db_sources_destinations.md

 ### Connection string

-To connnect to your database of choice, you will need a string that contains all information needed to connect to your database (e.g., the network address of the database, username and password).
+To connect to your database of choice, you will need a string that contains all information needed to connect to your database (e.g., the network address of the database, user name and password).
 The specific connection string syntax for each provider is defined by the ADO.NET framework.
 If you need assistance to create such a connection string, <a href="https://www.connectionstrings.com" target="_blank">have a look at this website that provide example string for almost every database</a>.